 If you wear eyeglasses, you probably recognize how irritating it is to have dirt, grit, or grease stuck on the lenses.
 And beyond being annoying, it can cause eye strain and headaches.

 What’s more, bacteria are more likely to grow on glasses that haven’t been cleaned in a while.
-Fostering germs in a sensitive area, like your nose and your eyes, poses risks.
+Fostering germs in a sensitive area, such as your nose and your eyes, poses risks.

-According to Dr. Jonathan Wolfe, an optometrist in Ardsley, New York, a quick eyeglass cleaning as part of your daily routine is ideal.
+According to Dr. Jonathan Wolfe, an optometrist in Ardsley, New York, a quick eyeglass cleaning should be part of your daily routine eye care routine.

 “This depends on [your] occupation, personal hygiene, and tolerance for blur, but I would recommend that the average glasses-wearer give their lenses a light cleaning daily, and their frames a weekly cleaning,” Wolfe says.

 The nose pads and ear clips of the glasses that were tested were found to be the most contaminated areas of the eyeglasses.

 Keep reading to find out how to clean your glasses safely and hygienically.

 The lenses of your glasses are the key to seeing your world in sharp, clear focus.